unitymakesus/resources/docs/setup/2-existing-project.md

 ## Set up Theme Dependencies
 Make sure all dependencies have been installed:

-1. CD to the `unity-core` theme directory and open the entire folder in Atom
+1. CD to the `project-core` theme directory and open the entire folder in Atom

 * Update the `resources/assets/config.json` settings:
   * `devUrl` should reflect your local dev url